Rocko (rapper): 2010–present: Mixtape circuit

 His second studio album One of One was originally slated for release on Def Jam Recordings, however Rocko ultimately parted ways with the label.
 He subsequently rebranded his Rocky Road label to be known as A1 Recordings (often typeset as A-1 Recordings).
 On March 1, 2010, he released the mixtape Wild Life.
 As a result of the positive feedback for the mixtape, Rocko re-released it as an independent album in June of that year, adding the subtitle Deez Streets a Beast.
 The album contained guest appearances from his A1 Recordings signee Future, who performed on the tracks "9 Times Outta Ten", "Up", and "You Know".

 On February 9, 2011, Rocko released his mixtape Rocko Dinero.
 In September 2011, A1 Recordings would have its first major release with Future's debut single "Tony Montana", which Rocko co-wrote.
 On November 24, 2011, he released the mixtape Gift of Gab, the mixtape spawned the regionally successful single "Squares Out Your Circle" (featuring Future).

 In April 2012, Future released his debut album Pluto, which Rocko executive produced and co-wrote five tracks on.
-The album was met with critical and commercial success, likewise with Future's subsequent releases on the A1 label.
+The album was met with critical and commercial success, as did Future's subsequent releases on A1.
 On October 25, 2012, Rocko released the mixtape Wordplay.

 On January 26, 2013, it was announced that Rocko was considering joining his old business partner L.A.
 Reid (who was previously an executive at Def Jam) on his new label Epic Records, as Rocko's artist Future was performing well on the label.
-He intimated he wasn't sure about the decision, and ultimately did not sign with the Epic.
+He intimated he wasn't sure about the decision, and ultimately did not sign with Epic.
 Despite Rocko remaining independent, Future would continue to release his projects with Epic and remain A1's only major signee.